The year’s 2020, right? Check the calendar. Yup, that definitely says 2020!

 1441: that’s the current year according to the Islamic calendar used in Saudi Arabia.
 Whilst the country also uses the standard Gregorian calendar, similar to China, they use the Islamic calendar to celebrate their traditions and festivals.
 Moreover, most events are usually provided with two dates, both the Gregorian and Islamic.

 The calendar is slightly shorter than its western counterpart, meaning that New Year falls on different days each year.
-For 2018, New Year was on 12 September.
-Last year, it was on 22 September, and in 2019 (or their 1440) the new year celebrations will be held on 1 September.
+For 2019, New Year is on 1 September.
+Last year, it was on 12 September, and in 2020 (or their 1441) the new year celebrations will be held on 21 August.

 Known as the Hijri New Year, Saudi Arabia doesn’t celebrate in the same way as many other countries.
 Instead of being a big party with lots of people involved, it is usually a time for self-reflection and thinking about the history of their country, people, and religion.
 This certainly isn’t hard with one of the most iconic places for Muslim worship in the world.
 Whilst many families will get together to celebrate the festival, it is a rather more solemn affair than in many other places around the world.